mooltipass/minible/protocol.md

 Debug and test commands have identifiers above 0x8000.
 As with our previous devices, every non-debug / non-test message sent by the computer will receive an answer.
 In all command descriptions below, hmstrlen() is a custom strlen function treating a character as a uint16_t (Unicode BMP).
 Therefore, hmstrlen("a") = 2.
+Unless written otherwise, all commands below have been tested on an actual device.

 ## [](#header-2) Mooltipass Commands